raven-dev-ops/e-commerce-backend/README.md

 docker compose up --build
 ```

-The API will be available at `http://localhost:8000/`.
+The API will be available at `http://localhost:8000/`, with versioned endpoints under `/api/v1/`.

 ## Running the Server